dariotrinchero/hive/README.md

 ```bash
 npm run serve-dev
 ```
-which will also re-launched the server whenever the compiled server code changes.
+which will also re-launch the server whenever the compiled server code changes.

+Note that `npm start` will serve the client page using Webpack DevServer (and not the Node Express server included in the source), since this enables hot reloading.
+Webpack DevServer runs on a different port to the Node server, and simply *proxies* websocket connections & API calls to the port of the Node server, allowing the two to coexist.
+However, this means that none of the *Express* routing / middleware pertaining to serving the client page (such as the 404 error message, etc) will be run with the above commands.

 There is also the alternative script
 ```bash